ProfBird/CS246-CourseMaterials/Labs/Lab2/Assignment2Instructions.md

 - Assign story points to each story.
 - Identify at least four user stories and move them into the first sprint.
 (This is the *sprint backlog*.)
   - Each team member should assign themselves to at least one user story from the sprint backlog.
-  - Each team member should create at least two tasks for each user of their user stories.
+  - Each team member should create at least two tasks (Jira calls these "child issues") for each of the stories assigned to them.
 - Once you’ve set up the first sprint, prioritize the remaining stories in your project backlog by arranging them in priority order.
 This is the order in which you tentatively plan to implement them.